 For a severe allergic reaction, you may need an emergency injection of epinephrine and a visit to the emergency room.
 Many people with allergies carry an epinephrine autoinjector (EpiPen, Auvi-Q, others).
 This device is a syringe and concealed needle that injects a single dose of medication when pressed against the thigh.
 Once you've been diagnosed with alpha-gal syndrome, your doctor or allergist likely will prescribe an epinephrine autoinjector.

 Symptoms of alpha-gal syndrome may lessen or even disappear over time if you don't get any more bites from ticks that carry alpha-gal.
-Some people with this condition have been able to eat red meat again after one to two years without additional bites.
+Some people with this condition have been able to eat red meat and other mammal products again after one to two years without additional bites.

 Preparing for an appointment

 To get the most from your appointment, it's a good idea to be well prepared.
 Here's some information to help you get ready for your appointment and to know what to expect from your doctor.

 - Description of your symptoms.
 Be ready to tell your doctor what happened after you ate red meat, including how long it took for a reaction to occur.
 Be prepared to describe the type of red meat you ate as well as the portion size.

 - History of tick bites or possible exposure to ticks.
 Your doctor will need to know where you've spent time outdoors and how often, as well as how many tick bites you're aware of having experienced.